-- Ensure that 911 has been called. - If crash involves a school bus, ensure that Office of Transportation is aware. - Report to the accident scene unless it is not safe to do so. - Determine if any students or staff have been injured and the extent of injuries. - Determine if they will be transported to the hospital and, if so, which hospital. - Obtain Emergency Care Information forms for transport to the hospital. - Notify parent(s)/guardian(s) or emergency contact designee. - Accompany injured student(s) or staff member(s) to the hospital. - If victims are transported to multiple hospitals, request additional CMT members to accompany victims. - Provide emotional support for student(s) and/or staff accident victim(s). - Brief parents and guardians. - Arrange for crisis counseling if necessary. - Refer all media inquiries to police media representative or communications/community outreach department. - Consult with communications/community outreach department regarding dissemination of information about the accident and condition of victims to the school community.
+- Ensure that 911 has been called. - If the crash involves a school bus, ensure that the Office of Transportation is aware. - Report to the accident scene unless it is unsafe to do so. - Determine if any students or staff have been injured and the extent of the injuries. - Determine if they will be transported to the hospital and, if so, which hospital. - Obtain Emergency Care Information forms for transport to the hospital. - Notify parent(s)/guardian(s) or emergency contact designee(s). - Accompany injured student(s) or staff member(s) to the hospital. - If victims are transported to multiple hospitals, request additional CMT members to accompany victims. - Provide emotional support for student(s) and/or staff accident victim(s). - Brief parents and guardians. - Arrange for crisis counseling if necessary. - Refer all media inquiries to the police media representative or communications/community outreach department. - Consult with the communications/community outreach department regarding the dissemination of information about the accident and the condition of victims to the school community.